bitjutsu/Braces/README.md

 </html>
 ```

-Even in this simple example, Braces markup is 30 characters less than pure HTML (excluding whitespace).
+Even in this simple example, Braces markup is just over 30 characters less than pure HTML (excluding whitespace).
 The point of this is not compression - the generated parser itself is almost 24kb.
 The point is more maintainable, clear code.

 Those extra 30 characters clutter and obscure the important information in an HTML document.